 For better or worse, I had more in common with my musician older brother than I did with my twin.

-Lisa continued, “When you get there, all you have to do is wear tight clothes, too much eyeliner, and make terrible life decisions.”
+Lisa continued, “When you get there, all you have to do is wear designer clothes, eyeliner, and make terrible life decisions.”
 She laughed, the sound both hysterical and sad.
 “Plus, you have to do this for me.
 You don’t have a choice.
-Unless you want mom and dad to disown me.”
+Unless you plan to do nothing—again—and let Mom and Dad to disown me.”

-“Who is Abram?
+“But who is Abram?
 Why is he at the house?
-Why would mom and dad trust him to do this?
+Why would Mom and Dad trust him to do this?
 And how can I—”